SauliusTheBlack/kwismaster/README.md

 # Q & A
 ## My round is not visible in the presentation!
 You probably didn't specify your round in the `rounds` part of `kwismaster.json`

+# Tests
+## converter
+Tests are written using pytest.
+To execute them just go to the converter folder and run `pytest`.
+Settings are done through pytest.ini.

+## revealPresenter
+Specified as .spec file, executed by showing the SpecRunner.html file in the browser.